ericDeliot/saas-interview-challenge1/README.md

 My code has 4 components:

 - Producer: code pushing tasks into the queue
-- Worker: code starting a configurable number of workers that dequeue and process tasks
+- Worker: code starting a configurable number of subWorkers (goroutines) that dequeue and process tasks
 - Recorder: code updating the status of each task and publishing this update into a well known pubsub topic
 - Monitor: code subscribing to the pubsub topic to track the status of each task.